 - 7.33 The 2011 census reports that 95.4% of residents are White British and the next largest ethnic group is white other (2%).
 Other groups include Mixed/Multiple Ethnic (0.7%), Asian/Asian British (1.8%), Black/Black British (0.1%) and other groups (0.1%). - 7.34 The 2011 census identified 20 households where the Household Reference Person stated Gypsy and Traveller ethnicity.
 18 of these households lived in bricks and mortar accommodation and 2 lived in a caravan/other mobile or temporary structure.
-CLG Caravan Count data for January 2016 showed a total of 24 caravans: 20 on private sites (permanent), 2 on private sites (temporary) and 2 on travellers' own land (tolerated).
-No Travelling Showperson caravans were identified.
+CLG Caravan Count data for January 2016 showed a total of 24 caravans: 20 on private sites (permanent), 2 on private sites (temporary)

-7.35 A Gypsy and Traveller Accommodation Assessment was carried out by ORS in 2013 on behalf of Craven District Council.
-The assessment estimated that one pitch is required in the next five years to address the requirements of the household on a site with temporary planning permission in the Northern area of the District, and the site has subsequently been granted a permanent permission in 2016.
+- and 2 on travellers' own land (tolerated).
+No Travelling Showperson caravans were identified. - 7.35 A Gypsy and Traveller Accommodation Assessment was carried out by ORS in 2013 on behalf of Craven district council.
+The assessment estimated that one pitch is required in the next five years to address the requirements of the household on a site with temporary planning permission in the Northern area of the District.